Date: October 5th, 2014

 - Population: Original prognostic research describing community-dwelling, non-critically ill geriatric adults after an episode of emergency department care.

-- Intervention: Falls and injurious falls risk stratification at 1- to 6-months evaluated in ED settings
+- Intervention: Falls and injurious falls risk stratification at 1- to 6-months evaluated in emergency department settings

 - Control: None

-- Outcome: Prognostic accuracy (sensitivity, specificity, likelihood ratios) for individual risk factors and prediction instruments to predict falls in the months following an episode of ED care.
+- Outcome: Prognostic accuracy (sensitivity, specificity, likelihood ratios) for individual risk factors and prediction instruments to predict falls in the months following an episode of emergency department care.

 Quality Check List for Systematic Review:

 - The diagnostic question is clinically relevant with an established criterion standard.
 Yes.
 Comment: Geriatric falls represent the leading cause of traumatic mortality in older adults.
 Fall risk assessment is advocated as a geriatric emergency medicine core competency and quality improvement target.
 It is a key component of Geriatric Emergency Department Guidelines recently approved by the American College of Emergency Physicians, American Geriatrics Society, Society for Academic Emergency Medicine, and Emergency Nurses Association.

 - The Search for studies was detailed and exhaustive.
 Yes.
 Used a medical librarian and followed the MOOSE statement and PRISMA guidelines.